CoDesign-Compass/CoDesign-Project/docs/scenarios/scenario-user.md

   A new profile will be required for future participation.

 # Scenario 2: Improvement of mental health service process experience
-## Actor (User): Jordan, 22, a college student, neurodiversity, and interested in policy and mental health issues.
+ **Actor**: Jordan, 22, a college student, neurodiversity, and interested in policy and mental health issues.
 ## Preconditions:
    Jordan receives an email and clicks on the link.